William Fox (producer): Film career

 Fox lost control of his organization in 1930 during a hostile takeover.
-In May 1935, Fox Film Corporation would merge with Twentieth Century Pictures, creating Twentieth Century-Fox.
-William Fox was never connected with the ownership, production or management of the movie studio that famously bore his name.
-A combination of the stock market crash, Fox's car accident injuries, and government antitrust action, forced him into a protracted seven-year legal battle to stave off bankruptcy.
-At his bankruptcy hearing in 1936, he attempted to bribe judge John Warren Davis and committed perjury.
-In 1943, Fox served a five-month and seventeen day prison sentence on charges of conspiring to obstruct justice and defraud the United States, in connection with his bankruptcy.
-Years after his prison release, U.S. President Harry Truman would grant Fox a Presidential pardon.
+In May 1935 Fox Film Corporation merged with Twentieth Century Pictures, creating Twentieth Century-Fox.
+William Fox was never connected with the ownership, production, or management of the movie studio that famously bore his name.
+A combination of the stock market crash, Fox's car accident injuries, and government antitrust action forced him into a protracted seven-year legal battle to stave off bankruptcy.
+At his bankruptcy hearing in 1936 he attempted to bribe judge John Warren Davis and committed perjury.
+In 1943 Fox served a five-month, seventeen-day prison sentence on charges of conspiring to obstruct justice and defraud the United States in connection with his bankruptcy.
+Years after his prison release, U.S. President Harry Truman granted Fox a Presidential pardon.

-For many years, Fox resented the way that Wall Street had forced him from control of his company.
-In 1933, he collaborated with the writer Upton Sinclair on a book Upton Sinclair Presents William Fox in which Fox recounted his life, and stating his views on what he considered to be a large Wall Street conspiracy against him.
+For many years Fox resented the way that Wall Street had forced him from control of his company.
+In 1933 he collaborated with the writer Upton Sinclair on a book, Upton Sinclair Presents William Fox, in which Fox recounted his life and stated his views on what he considered to be a large Wall Street conspiracy against him.

 Fox died in 1952 at the age of 73.
 His death went largely unnoticed by the film industry; no one from Hollywood attended his funeral.

 Fox personally oversaw the construction of many Fox Theatres in American cities including Atlanta, St Louis, Detroit, Portland, Oakland, San Francisco and San Diego.

-His companies had an estimated value of $300,000,000 and he personally owned 53 percent of Fox Film and 93 percent of the Fox Theaters.
+His companies had an estimated value of $300,000,000, and he personally owned 53 percent of Fox Film and 93 percent of the Fox Theaters.